hanifalfa4149-wq/hanifalfa4149-wq/README.md

 When I’m not optimizing agents or breaking clusters,
 I’m probably reading about cognition, chaos theory, or sci-fi futures.

-> *"Intelligence isn’t about having answers — it’s about evolving better questions."*
+> *"Intelligence isn’t about having answers, it’s about evolving better questions."*